2026-27 Course Catalog

 Ceramics III

 Ceramics III is for students dedicated to pursuing a personal body of work in ceramic pottery or sculpture.
-Students are assigned regular prompts to guide and encourage their artistic production.
-Students will engage in research in ceramic history, contemporary practices, and techniques.
-Experiments in surface design and an exploration of glaze chemistry will be regularly assigned.
-Students will keep a ceramic notebook for sketching and recording their work.
-Additionally, Ceramics III students serve as mentors to Ceramics I and II students as they navigate the studio and the artistic process.
-Students will complete the course with a series of pieces to add to their portfolio.
-By the end of the course, students will have a strong portfolio of work that showcases their growth, vision, and technical skills.
+Students create vision boards and maintain a sketchbook to guide their artistic production.
+Students will be challenged to experiment and refine, trying new forms and surface decorating techniques.
+The course requires an enthusiastic curiosity about ceramic material and techniques.
+Additionally, Ceramics III students serve as mentors to Ceramics I and II students as they navigate the studio.
+Students will complete the course with a strong portfolio of work that showcases their growth, vision, and technical skills in clay.

 Grade Level: 10-12